-Schedule 4 amends the Crimes (Sentencing Procedure) Act 1999 to remove references to forms being prescribed by the regulations.
+Schedule 4 to the bill amends the Crimes (Sentencing Procedure) Act 1999 to remove references to forms being prescribed by the regulations.
 Instead, the regulation-making power under the Act will be amended so that the regulations can make provision for the information that is to be contained in any document under the Act; and require documents to be in a form that is approved by the Minister.
 The regulations will also make provision for how a document is to be served.
-The transitional arrangements will allow existing forms or forms to the effect of the existing forms to be used until the new forms are approved.
+The transitional arrangements will allow existing forms, or forms to the effect of the existing forms, to be used until the new forms are approved.

-These amendments arise as a result of other work that was carried on the CourtLink project.
-Last year, a working party of judicial officers, representatives from the court registries and the Department designed new, simpler forms to replace the large number of forms currently being produced by the courts in criminal cases.
-The new forms will be progressively approved for use in the Supreme, District and Local Courts as CourtLink is rolled out to these courts.

-Schedule 4 also amends section 86 of the Act.
-Section 86 currently provides that a community service order may not be made with respect to an offender unless the court is satisfied that the offender has signed an undertaking, in the form prescribed by the regulations, to comply with the offender's obligations under the community service order.
+These amendments arise as a result of other work that was carried out on the CourtLink project.
+Last year, a working party of judicial officers, representatives from the court registries and the department designed new, simpler forms to replace the large number of forms currently being produced by the courts in criminal cases.
+The new forms will be progressively approved for use in the Supreme Court, the District and the Local Court as CourtLink is rolled out to these courts.
+Schedule 4 also amends section 86 of the Act, which currently provides that a community service order may not be made with respect to an offender unless the court is satisfied that the offender has signed an undertaking, in the form prescribed by the regulations, to comply with the offender's obligations under the community service order.

-Requiring the offender to sign the undertaking before the court has made the order is problematic as it requires the offender to undertake to comply with the community service order's conditions, even before the offender is aware of those conditions.
+Requiring the offender to sign the undertaking before the court has made the order is problematic, as it requires the offender to undertake to comply with the conditions of the community service order even before the offender is aware of those conditions.
 In practice, the offender does not sign the undertaking before the order is made but instead signs it in the registry after the court has made the order.
 The amendment will require the offender to sign the undertaking to comply with his or her obligations under the community service order after the court has made the order.
 If the offender refuses to sign the undertaking, the matter will be remitted back to the judicial officer who will be able to vacate the order and re-sentence the offender.

-Schedule 5 amends the Criminal Appeal Act 1912 to enable documents relating to an appeal to also be lodged either the registrar of the Court of Criminal Appeal, or the registrar of the trial court.
+Schedule 5 to the bill amends the Criminal Appeal Act 1912 to enable documents relating to an appeal also to be lodged with either the registrar of the Court of Criminal Appeal, or the registrar of the trial court.
 Appellants who are in custody still can lodge their appeal documentation with the person in charge of the place where the person is in custody.
-Appeal documentation from the Drug Court and Land and Environment Court will continue to be lodged only with the registrar of the Court of Criminal Appeal.
+Appeal documentation from the Drug Court and the Land and Environment Court will continue to be lodged only with the registrar of the Court of Criminal Appeal.